Stratis Health Opioid Addiction in Rural (SOAR) Education and Treatment ECHO Series

 • Kurt DeVine, MD, Family and Addiction Medicine

-• Erin Foss, RN, Stratis Health Program Manager and Addiction Medicine Subject Matter Expert
+• Erin Foss, RN, CARN, CCHP, Stratis Health Clinical Subject Matter Expert, Addiction Medicine

 Questions?

 Stratis Health is committed to making its information and communication technologies (ICT) accessible to individuals with disabilities by meeting or exceeding the requirements of Section 508 of the Rehabilitation Act of 1973.
-If you have comments and/or questions about the accessibility of any content for this event, contact Mark Benjamin.
+If you have any comments or questions regarding the accessibility of content for this event, please contact Mark Benjamin at mbenjamin@stratishealth.org.

-Funded fully or in part by the Minnesota Department of Human Services (MN DHS).
-The views expressed do not necessarily reflect official MN DHS policies; nor mention of trade names, commercial practices, or organizations imply endorsement by the state of Minnesota.
+Funded fully or in part by the Substance Abuse and Mental Health Services Administration (SAMHSA).
+The views expressed do not necessarily reflect official SAMHSA policies, nor does the mention of trade names, commercial practices, or organizations imply endorsement by SAMHSA.